Nova Viçosa

 Nova Viçosa is a municipality in the state of Bahia in the North-East region of Brazil.
 It was "discovered" in 1720 and became a municipality in 1962.

 The municipality contains part of the Cassurubá Extractive Reserve, a 100768 ha sustainable use conservation unit that protects an area of mangroves, river and sea where shellfish are harvested.

 Nova Viçosa has a district called Posto da Mata, where a sub-prefecture.

+Nova Viçosa used to be known as Vila Viçosa.